A Dynamic Principal Agent Problem with One-sided Commitment: Introduction

-Two observations are interesting from practical perspectives.
-First, the principal could gain utility by allowing the agent to quit, see Example \ref{eg-comparison}, and thus under the optimal contract it is indeed possible that the agent(s) would quit.
-In particular, this implies that one would get only sub-optimal contracts if restricting to self-enforcing ones.
+Some findings implied from our results are interesting from practical perspectives.
+First, self-enforcing contracts are typically only sub-optimal for the principal.
+That is, given that the agent is not committed to the contract, it is not desirable for the principal to offer self-enforcing contracts to disincentivize the agent from quitting, she would rather let the agent quit and rehire a new one when that happens.
+This observation is more or less obvious, and is strongly confirmed by our results.
+Next, the standard optimal contract (satisfying the IR constraint only at the initial time) may also be only sub-optimal.
+That is, in some markets, the principal may prefer no commitment from the agent so that she can hire a cheaper one from the market at a later time by designing the contract to induce the current agent to quit.
 The reason is that $R^\th$ (and $c^\th, c^P$) evolves along the time.
 While it is optimal for the principal to hire an agent $\th$ at time $0$, at some later time $t$ another agent $\tilde \th$ may become much cheaper, and thus the principal would be happy to see agent $\th$ to quit so that she could hire agent $\tilde \th$ to replace him\footnote{Some other principals may still prefer agent $\th$ at time $t$, and that's why $R^\th_t$ could remain high in the market.
 But we do not model competitions among principals in this paper.
 We refer again to \cite{AKLT, KU} for endogenous models for $R^\th_t$.
-It will be very interesting to combine our work with those models, and we shall leave it for future research.}.
-The second observation is that, by assuming uniform lower bound of the cost $c^\th$, the agents won't quit too frequently and actually the principal will only see finitely many quittings.
+It will be very interesting to combine our work with those models, and we shall leave this for future research.}.
+Moreover, by assuming uniform lower bound of the cost $c^\th$, the agents won't quit too frequently and actually the principal will only see finitely many quittings.
 This is of course consistent with what we observe in practice.

 We shall mention another direction in the literature on the time inconsistency issue, see e.g. Balbus-Reffett-Wozny \cite{BRW}, Cetemen-Feng-Urgun \cite{CFU}\footnote{In this work both the principal and the agent have time inconsistent preferences, and they consider certain optimal renegotiation-proof contract.}, Djehiche-Helgesson \cite{DH}, Hern\'{a}ndez-Possama\"{i} \cite{HP}, Li-Mu-Yang \cite{LMY1}, Liu-Mu-Yang \cite{LMY}, Wang-Huang-Liu-Zhang \cite{WHLZ}, Yilmaz \cite{Yilmaz}, and \cite{GZ}, to mention a few.
 Here the preference of the agent (and/or the principal) is time inconsistent, for example due to non-exponential discounting.
 We refer to the survey paper Strotz \cite{Str} for time inconsistent stochastic control problems, in particular, one may consider pre-committed, naive, and sophisticated agents.
 The principal knows what type of agent she is hiring, and would find the optimal contract (or possibly sub-optimal one when the principal's preference is also time inconsistent) by anticipating that the agent would always choose his optimal or sub-optimal efforts in a corresponding way.
 We emphasize again that the time inconsistency in these works is due to the individual player's preference.
 This has completely different nature from the time inconsistency we investigate in this paper due to the interaction between the principal and the agents.